Garth Peacock

 Wednesday 16th October 2024

 It has taken me nearly 6 months to get this far with the editing of my Tanzania photos - and still another 5000 to go!!!
-Still here is a resume of the last day in the Serengeti before moving on to Ndutu.
+Still here is a resume of the final day in the Serengeti before moving on to Ndutu.

 The usual early morning start initially only produced 1 new species of bird - the unusually called Usambiro Barbet, a close relative of the D'Arnauds Barbet but even more striking.